 - Scripts/ This is the core scripts folder.
 You should not add scripts to this folder.
 Instead add your scripts to your custom theme folders. - Styles/ The styles folder is for Rock's core .less files.
 You should not edit these files as they will be overwritten during updates.
 If you need to modify the properties of a certain style you should override them in your custom theme files. - Themes/ This is the location of all the themes for your Rock install.
-See the Themes chapter for more information on themes. - Webhooks/ Webhooks are HTTP handlers (Web 2.0 geek-speak for very basic webpages) that receive requests from Internet services like Mandrill and Twilio.
-For instance, Twilio will call a specific webhook every time someone responds to your SMS message to notify you of the details of the response.
+See the chapter Working With Themes for more information on themes. - Webhooks/ Webhooks are HTTP handlers (Web 2.0 geek-speak for very basic webpages) that receive requests from Internet services like Mandrill and Twillio.
+For instance, Twillio will call a specific webhook every time someone responds to your SMS message to notify you of the details of the response.
 When you write a custom webhook you can place it in this folder.